javaducky/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/add-item-into-shopping-cart.md

 ### Assertions

-With this trace, now we can build [assertions](../../../concepts/assertions.md) on Tracetest and validate two properties:
+With this trace, now we can build [assertions](../../../concepts/assertions.md) on Tracetest and validate the properties:

 - **The correct ProductID was sent to the Product Catalog API.**
 ![](../images/add-item-into-shopping-cart-api-test-spec.png)